 Well done, Hui Yi!
 Truly, the sky is your limit.

-The CapitaLand Award for All-Round Excellence gives commendation and recognition to graduates who excel in their studies and has outstanding co-curricular activities contributions in community service.
-The Award is sponsored by CapitaLand Limited, one of Asia's largest real estate companies.
+The CapitaLand Award for All-Round Excellence gives commendation and recognition to graduates who excel in their studies and has outstanding co-curricular activities achievements / contributions in areas such as Arts, Sports, Community Service, Clubs etc. The Award is sponsored by CapitaLand Limited, one of Asia's largest real estate companies.

 A true all-rounder, Dylan served as a main committee member for the course’s interest group, LawInc.
 He was selected to lead as its President during his second year and received the CCA Merit Award (Leadership) in 2020 in recognition of his service.
 He held leadership roles in other CCA groups too—Vice-President, then President of TP Emcees and Vice-President of TP Ambassadors.
 An organised, responsible and kind leader, Dylan is well respected by his teachers and peers alike.
 For his commitment and efforts, Dylan received the Service Excellence Award and Outstanding CCA Contributions Award in 2021.